Right off the bat, it’s important to note that this doesn’t happen to everyone, so this isn’t a preemptive excuse not to

 The fluid required for inflammatory response obviously weighs something — and that might show up on the scale.

 If you’re new to fitness — or perhaps just new to a particular kind of fitness — there’s going to be a lot of adaptation going on and therefore a noticeable level of inflammation.
-It should subside in a couple weeks.
+It should subside in a couple of weeks.

 2. Muscle Gain